You might already know what is castling. But it is also important to know the right time to castle in chess.

 Can I castle twice in chess?

 No, you cannot castle twice in chess.
-Once castling is done, the king and rook has already moved and for castling it is required that the king and rook are not moved.
+Once castling is done, the king and rook have already moved and for castling it is required that the king and rook are not moved.
 Hence, you can’t castle twice.

 How often can I castle in chess?